 Government-by-Government Assessments: Lesotho

-During the review period, the government made significant progress by making its budget proposal and enacted budget publicly available in a reasonable period.
-The government did not, however, publish an end-of-year report in a reasonable period.
-The government also made significant progress by publishing information on debt obligations, including state-owned enterprise debt, within a reasonable period.
-Budget documents provided a mostly complete picture of the government’s planned expenditures and revenue streams, including natural resource revenues.
-According to budget executive reports and end-of-year reports, actual revenues and expenditures did not reasonably correspond to those in the enacted budget.
-The supreme audit institution met international standards of independence and published audits that covered the entire budget and contained substantive findings.
+During the review period, the government made its enacted budget publicly available within a reasonable period.
+The government did not, however, publish its budget proposal or end-of-year report within a reasonable period.
+The government published information on debt obligations, including major state-owned enterprise debt, within a reasonable period.
+Budget documents provided a substantially full picture of the government’s planned expenditures and revenue; however, it did not include financial allocations to and earnings from major state-owned-enterprises.
+The government broke down expenditures to support executive offices.
+Budget executions deviated significantly from budget projections and the government did not produce and publicly issue revised budget estimates or pass a supplementary budget.
+The government maintained off-budget accounts not subject to audit or oversight.
+Military and intelligence budgets were subject to parliamentary oversight.
+The supreme audit institution did not meet international standards of independence, although it published audits that covered the entire budget and contained substantive findings.
 The government specified in law or regulation and appeared to follow in practice the criteria and procedures for awarding natural resource extraction contracts and licenses.
 Basic information on natural resource extraction awards was not publicly available.

 Lesotho’s fiscal transparency would be improved by:

-- Publishing an end-of-year report online within a reasonable period;
+- Publishing a budget proposal and end-of-year report online within a reasonable period;

 - Making basic information on natural resource extraction publicly available.